-Admissions Representatives who Care
+Admissions Professionals Who Care

 Get the Assistance You Need to Get Started

-Our helpful Admissions Representatives will provide you with as much information as you need to assess whether you’re ready to begin your Naprapathic career training.
+Our helpful Admissions Professional will provide you with as much information as you need to assess whether you’re ready to begin your Naprapathic career training.
 In other words, they’ve got your back!
 Southwest University of Naprapathic Medicine is a small, tight knit and highly supportive community.
 At our school all staff, beyond Admissions Representatives, are committed to helping you reach your highest potential.
 We’re here to help with any of your queries, or aches for that matter!

 The specific requirements of entrance into the program leading to the Doctor of Naprapathy degree are: